NPException/playdate-app-template/README.md

 It allows you to program your Playdate app in [Lua](https://www.lua.org/), [Fennel](https://fennel-lang.org/), or a mix of both languages.

+* _**Do I need a Playdate console to be able to make games for it?**_
+  No!
+The Playdate SDK comes with a simulator, so you can create games for the Playdate even without owning one.
+  😎

 ## Requirements

 * [babashka](https://babashka.org/) ( `bb` in snippets here) is used to execute build tasks.